Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 • Lens: While you can use any lens for ICM photography, a slightly longer lens, like an 85mm or a 70-200mm, can make it easier to achieve strong blur effects.
 Longer lenses also help you focus on interesting patterns and colors.
 If possible, use a lens with manual focusing capabilities.

 • Filters: ICM photography requires long shutter speeds, which means you’ll need to control the amount of light hitting the camera sensor.
-If you shoot during the early morning or evening, you’re good to go.
+If you shoot during the early morning or evening, you shouldn’t have a major problem.
 But if you want to try ICM during the day, consider using a neutral density (ND) filter.
 It acts like sunglasses for your lens, reducing the light and preventing overexposure.
 Another option is a polarizing filter, which cuts down on light and enhances colors.
 I personally prefer starting with a polarizing filter and adding a 2-stop or 4-stop ND filter if needed.

-• Tripod (optional): If you want ultra-smooth ICM images with flat horizons or vertical lines, a tripod can be helpful.
-Use a pan-and-tilt head for the best results.
+• Tripod (optional): If you want ultra-smooth ICM images with flat horizons or vertical lines, a tripod can be helpful, though I do recommend investing in a pan-and-tilt head for the best results.
 However, in most cases, a tripod isn’t necessary.
 You can achieve great ICM images with just your camera, lens, and creative movements.

 Remember, the gear doesn’t make the photographer.
 It’s your creativity and vision that truly matter in ICM photography.
 So don’t worry if you don’t have the latest equipment.
 Focus on exploring the technique and capturing unique images with what you have.